-Rezoning of Precinct 5 to C3Z creates the opportunity for investigation into a potential health or civic anchor.
-It also ensures existing industrial uses, bulky goods and transport companies (such as Panorama Coaches) can continue to operate.
+Rezoning of Precinct 5 C3Z also creates the opportunity for investigation into a potential health or civic anchor.
 Moving the Shire Offices to Diamond Creek for example, would create a much needed major employment anchor, increase the viability of the shops and services, and bring vitality to the centre.